Murder of Florence Arlene Small

-Florence Arlene Small (March 27, 1879 - September 28, 1916) was the victim of a brutal murder in her Ossipee, New Hampshire home.
-Her husband, Frederick L. Small was convicted of the crime and was hanged January 15, 1918.
+The murder of Florence Arlene Small occurred on September 28, 1916.
+She was the victim of a brutal murder in her home in Ossipee, New Hampshire.
+Her husband, Frederick L. Small, was convicted of the crime and was hanged on January 15, 1918.

-Personal life
+Victim

-Florence Arlene Small (nee Curry) was born in Brooklyn, New York, on March 27, 1879.
-She married Frederick L. Small, a Boston broker, in Fayville, Massachusetts, in December 1911.
-The newspaper reporter believed it was on the 3rd.
-Florence Arlene and her husband moved to Ossipee, New Hampshire, in May of 1914.
+Florence Arlene Small (née Curry) was born in Hortonville, Nova Scotia, on March 27, 1879.
+She married Frederick L. Small, a Boston stockbroker, in Fayville, Massachusetts, in December 1911.
+It was Frederick L. Small's third marriage.
+The couple moved to Ossipee, New Hampshire, in May 1914.

-Small was survived by her mother, Elizabeth Curry, and sister, Norma Curry.

-Scene of the crime

-Small's body was found in the ruins of her home, Mountain View.
-The house had been destroyed by fire which, because of the remoteness of the cottage, enveloped the house before rescuers could intervene.
-Though she was badly burned by the fire, examiners found Small to have "a cord about her neck, a bullet wound over one eye and wounds on the head."
+On September 28, 1916, the couple's home in Ossipee, known as Fellsmere, was destroyed by fire.
+Because of the remoteness of the cottage, the fire enveloped the house before rescuers could intervene.
+Mr. Small was away on a business trip, and Mrs. Small's body was found in the debris.
+Though she was badly burned by the fire, examiners found Mrs. Small to have "a cord about her neck, a bullet wound over one eye and wounds on the head."

+The couple had no children.
+Mrs. Small was survived by her mother, Elizabeth Curry, and sister, Norma Curry.